 Sunday, June 5, 2016

-Dave said, “There’s a general realization now that, if we’re going to keep Test cricket going well into the future we can’t just say it’s going to survive on its own.
-Unless we can give some meaning to these series beyond the rankings and a trophy, then interest in Test cricket will continue to waver.
-The same applies if we allow uncompetitive Test cricket to take place too often.
+“There’s a general realization now,” Richardson stated, “that if we’re going to keep Test cricket going well into the future, we can’t just say it’s going to survive on its own.
+Unless we give meaning to these series, interest in Test cricket will continue to waver.”

 Thank You